iml-it/appmonitor/docs/40_📦_Server/80_Maintenance.md

 git pull
 ```

-## Installation with zip ##
+### On installation with zip

-Download the zip file from Github: https://github.com/iml-it/appmonitor.
+Download the zip file from Github: <https://github.com/iml-it/appmonitor>.

 Extract all files and put all files below the master subdir into your current installation dir - overwrite existing files.